anita-owens/anita-owens/README.md

 💼 Experience:

-Most recently, I worked as an Analytics Engineer at last-mile delivery giant [Instabee](https://instabee.com/) (Instabox, Budbee) in Stockholm, where I also stepped into a leadership role as Tech Lead/Interim BI Manager.
+I'm currently an Analytics Engineer at Akind Group.
+I also worked as an Analytics Engineer at last-mile delivery giant [Instabee](https://instabee.com/) (Instabox, Budbee) in Stockholm, where I also stepped into a leadership role as Tech Lead/Interim BI Manager.
 Over my time there, I led a high-performing BI team, streamlined data workflows, and delivered impactful analytics solutions supporting logistics operations in multiple markets.

 💻 Skills: